apache/airflow/docs/apache-airflow/installation/setting-up-the-database.rst

 with ``airflow db upgrade`` CLI command.
 You should make sure that Airflow components are not running while the upgrade is being executed.

-In some deployments, such as :doc:`helm-chart:index`, both initializing and running the database migration is executed automatically when Airflow is upgraded.
+In some deployments, such as :doc:`helm-chart:index.rst`, both initializing and running the database migration is executed automatically when Airflow is upgraded.